-No matter what you have seen in movies, INTERPOL doesn’t have agents or INTERPOL solicitors carrying guns, breaking doors, or arresting subjects.
+No matter what you have seen in movies, INTERPOL doesn’t have agents carrying guns, breaking doors, or arresting subjects.
 Additionally, it doesn’t issue international arrest warrants.
 Instead, it was created to improve global police cooperation amongst its 195 member states.
-Hence doesn’t have the power to arrest or detain anybody.
+Hence it doesn’t have the arrest power neither can detain anybody.

 INTERPOL operates an international notice system for member states to share crucial information, including publishing Red Notices.
 A Red Notice is a request from one member state to others for assistance in locating and arresting individuals involved in criminal activities for extradition.